Hartford Courant, March 27, 2015

 now - learn more about getting involved with Animal Assisted Activities & Animal Assisted Therapy with your dog.
 Classes offered in Farmington, Manchester and Willington.

-Evaluations and re-evaluations for the Pet Partner® and Intermountain Therapy Animal team registration are offered several times a year.
+Evaluations for the Pet Partner® and Intermountain Therapy Animal team registration are offered several times a year.

 Registration with a nationally recognized animal therapy organization is a requirement for those people